Finding the right topics to write about is always hard. It’s hard when you’re starting out, and it’s hard once you’ve covered a lot of ground already.

 So while it isn’t the best tool for new bloggers starting out, it’s a great way to ensure you cover your existing topics fully.

-It’s best to stick with the top suggestions and not use it as a low fruits tool and search for very low difficulty keyword opportunities.
+It’s best to stick with the top suggestions and not use it as a low fruits tool and search for very low difficulty keyword opportunities and it’s better to follow the opportunities your site might be ready for according to the tool.

 I think the tool is great for publishers who don’t want to get into all of the details of other keyword tools and just start writing about the most important topics for their site.